 The magnitude of the priming effect that we observed for the pond sediments on the leaf litter was similar to other examples of positive priming of leaf litter decomposition.
 Danger et al. (2013) found a priming effect for algae additions to stream-derived leaf litter of approximately 43%, which is similar to what we found for the PE based on the change in toughness of leaves that were in contact with pond sediments.
 In contrast, Halvorson et al. (2016), found a much higher priming effect of approximately 167% when algae were allowed to grow on decomposing litter without P additions.
-Overall the magnitude of the priming effect that we observed in our study was consistent with the, albeit highly variable and limited, positive priming effects recorded in the literature under ambient nutrient conditions.
+Overall the magnitude of the priming effect that we observed was consistent with the, albeit highly variable and limited, positive priming effects recorded in the literature under ambient nutrient conditions.
 Our finding of positive priming of leaf decomposition by pond sediments is the first demonstration of a priming effect from a lentic sediment environment and provides some early support for the prediction of Bengtsson et al (2018) that priming in aquatic systems is likely to be found in sediment environments.

-Effect of Sediment Contact on Nitrogen Cycling
+Effect of sediment contact on nitrogen cycling

 Danger et al. (2013) and Halvorson et al. (2016) only found positive priming effects under conditions of nutrient limitation.
-The nutrient status of our microcosms is unknown but our observation that the leaf discs lost C mass, without a simultaneous loss of N mass, suggests that the microbial community was immobilizing inorganic nitrogen liberated during decomposition (Suberkropp and Chauvet 1995) and suggests microbial N limitation.
-The select mineralization of C and immobilization of N is an established pattern in leaf conditioning by microbial communities (Anderson and Sedell 1979) and is reflected in the decrease in C:N of the leaf tissue during our experiment.
+The nutrient status of our microcosms is unknown, but our observation that the leaf discs lost C mass, without a simultaneous loss of N mass, suggested that the microbial community was immobilizing inorganic nitrogen liberated during decomposition (Suberkropp and Chauvet 1995) and suggested microbial N limitation.
+The select mineralization of C and immobilization of N is an established pattern in leaf conditioning by microbial communities (Anderson and Sedell 1979) and was reflected in the decrease in C:N of the leaf tissue during our experiment.

 Interestingly, the presence of the labile organic matter in the sediments appears to alter the way that N is cycled in the leaf-decomposer system.
-When labile sediment organic matter was not present, the mass of inorganic nitrogen liberated from the leaves via mineralization was insufficient to support the growth of the observed fungal biomass, and the fungi must have immobilized inorganic nitrogen from sources other that the leaf tissue (Figure 3).
+When labile sediment organic matter was not present, the mass of inorganic nitrogen liberated from the leaves via mineralization was insufficient to support the growth of the observed fungal biomass, and the fungi must have immobilized inorganic nitrogen from sources other than the leaf tissue (Figure 3).
 In contrast, when the leaves were in contact with the labile sediment organic matter, the combination or greater leaf mineralization and lower fungal biomass meant that there was more inorganic nitrogen released from the leaf tissue than was required for the observed fungal biomass and nitrogen would have been lost from the system (Figure 3).

 These descriptions are based on the measured standing stock of fungal biomass at the conclusion of the experiment.
-Over the course of the incubation fungal biomass was almost certainly have been lost via biomass turnover or conidia production (Gessner and Chauvet 1994, Gessner 1997, Baldy et al. 2002, Halvorson et al. 2019b).
+Over the course of the incubation fungal biomass was almost certainly been lost via biomass turnover or conidia production (Gessner and Chauvet 1994, Gessner 1997, Baldy et al. 2002, Halvorson et al. 2019b).
 The effect of fungal biomass losses during the incubation would be that the observed N deficit for fungal biomass production in the absence of sediment contact is underestimated estimate, and the N surplus in the presence of the sediment contact is exaggerated.